nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 asadm -Uadmin -Padmin -e "enable; show user"
 ```

 To get a view of your current Aerospike cluster, including the nodes you've added, you can run the following command.
-At this stage, you should have only added the three nodes in the London region.
+At this stage, you should have added at least three nodes in the London region.

 ```bash
 asadm -e i -Uadmin -Padmin